 What's Happening Now

 Engineering plans are complete and under final review.
 All necessary right-of-way has been acquired.
-Utility relocation is underway.
-The project will be advertised for bids in November, after the bid authority ordinance is adopted by Council on October 21.
-Construction is anticipated to begin in late February 2021 and last 18 months.
+PGE has completed pole relocations and other utility relocations are underway.
+The project will be advertised for bids in December, with construction starting in March 2021 and lasting 18 months.

 This project will improve safety and mobility for all modes of travel while improving stormwater management, protecting water quality in local streams, and updating water supply infrastructure to meet modern demands.
 Portland’s Bureau of Transportation, Bureau of Environmental Services, and Water Bureau are working on the project together to reduce costs, improve efficiency, and enhance service delivery to the Portland community.